-Historic buildings, like all buildings, often develop problems with a foundation that is sinking or become unleveled over time.
-There are some special consideration in restoring historic building foundations.
+Historic buildings, like all structures, often develop problems with a foundation that is sinking or become unleveled over time.
+There is some special consideration to keep in mind in restoring historic building foundations.
 Older buildings are particularly prone to foundation failure for several reasons.

 Unstable soils – After a period of time, soils beneath and surrounding a foundation may become more compacted, shift, or develop gaps.
 This may be caused by flooding, removal or addition of trees and landscaping features, or years of changing soil moisture and freezing/thawing patterns.

-Improper water drainage – At times, historic buildings are built on old creek beds or new flood plains.
+Improper water drainage – At times, historic buildings are built on old creek beds or new floodplains.
 Construction on adjacent properties or parking lots may have altered the flow of water toward the property.
-Over time, even weather patterns may require installation of better interior and exterior water drainage systems to prevent foundation damage.
+Over time, even weather patterns may require installation of improved interior and exterior water drainage systems to prevent foundation damage.

-Foundation materials – Many older foundations are built from bricks or stones with mortar that deteriorates over time or develop cracks allowing water to leak and damage the foundation.
+Foundation materials – Many older foundations are built from bricks or stones with mortar that deteriorates over time or develops cracks allowing water to leak and damage the foundation.

 Dirt floors – Often older foundations have dirt floors that are more likely to allow water to enter the basement and cause further damage to the foundation.

-Historic properties, like all properties, often display classic signs of foundation failure:
+Historic properties, like all buildings, often display classic signs of foundation failure: